4Culture Grants + Calls

 • You, or the historic resources that are the focus of your project, are outside of the City of Seattle.

-• You, or the historic resources that are the focus of your project, are located in Seattle in a US Census tract area with a
+• You, or the historic resources that are the focus of your project, are located in Seattle in a Communities of Opportunity area.

 • Organizations with an annual budget over $3.5 million do not qualify for this additional Equity Investment funding.